The select menu is an easy way to interact with items you have dragged into the analysis area. You choose what things are displayed in your view.

-The select menu will appear as soon as you click on the interactive title.
-Alternatively, you can click directly on select in the menu bar.
+The select menu appears when you click on the interactive title or when you click directly on select in the menu bar.

-You can manipulate the current view by toggling the checkboxes on and off or change the selection, filter or display by adding or removing other items to your analysis.
+Manipulate the current view by toggling the checkboxes on and off or changing the selection, filter, or display by adding or removing other items to your analysis.
 This saves the time of trying to locate the items in the project tree and allows you to work with popular items more fluidly.

 - Items can be included/excluded from the analysis by using the select menu and using the drop boxes.

 - Elements from a grid appear in the same selector as the grid’s axes even if they are being graphed in a different dimension.